 Essilor commits to expanding its award winning inclusive business and philanthropic programmes to meet the unmet vision needs of 900 million people living with uncorrected refractive errors in the Commonwealth.
 This commitment will leave a legacy of improved vision care infrastructure and in addition, provide 200 million people living below the poverty line with free ophthalmic lenses.

 Comprising 53 countries, the Commonwealth has a population of 2.4 billion.
 It is estimated that 900 million people suffer from uncorrected refractive errors; approximately two-thirds of them live below the poverty line.
 Essilor’s commitment will be made in partnership through the $1bn Vision Catalyst Fund.
-The Fund is a new initiative under development by The Queen Elizabeth Diamond Jubilee Trust, civil society and public-private stakeholders, to provide sustainable solutions for eye health to entire populations in Commonwealth countries and around the world.
+The Fund is a new initiative to provide sustainable solutions for eye health to entire populations in Commonwealth countries and around the world.

 Essilor has been working for many years to provide vision care at the base of the pyramid through inclusive business and philanthropic programmes.
 As creators of the largest rural optical network in the world, Essilor addresses the two biggest barriers to good vision for all; access and awareness.
 By training primary vision care providers and creating last mile connectivity to locally-relevant product innovation, Essilor has gathered unique experience deploying sustainable vision care programmes for the most underserved communities.